 and information for international learners preparing to study with us.

-Our academic delivery is all about balance, consisting of a blend of connected online theory and in-person practical learning.
+Our academic delivery is all about balance, consisting of a blend of connected virtual theory and in-person practical learning.

 Program Delivery Methods

-Virtual: Complete your program through courses that include a variety of learning activities, including scheduled, real-time online class sessions.
+Virtual: Courses that include a variety of learning activities, including scheduled, real-time virtual class sessions.

-complete and submit the NBCC Student Self-isolation Plan form five (5) business days before travel at www.nbcc.ca/admissions/self-isolation.
+submit the NBCC Student Self-isolation Plan form (recommended) at www.nbcc.ca/self-isolation.

 In addition to reviewing the NBCC Student Travel and Self-isolation Guide (COVID-19), it is highly recommended to review the Government of Canada’s COVID-19: A Guide for International Students in Canada Arriving from Abroad and NBCC’s Travel Restrictions for International Students document.